Siopold/Python/README.md

 ## Lab Objectives

 By the end of this project you will be able to:
--	Describe the differences between a high-level programming language and machine language
--	Use Geany to write and execute Python programs
+-	Use PythonAnywhere to write and execute Python programs
 -	Use Python methods and functions to work with strings and numbers
 -	Assign variables, concatenate strings, create lists, and define dictionaries
--	Use Python to parse XML using the ElementTree Module

 Python is an object-oriented programming language.
 It’s comparable to a number of other programming languages, such as Perl, Ruby, or Java.
-Python is a high- level programming language.
+Python is a high-level programming language.

 ## Acknowledgements